chairemobilite/transition-docs/tutorial/README.md

 Some data needs to be pre-calculated, to avoid lengthy calculations.
 When the transit data has been edited and is ready for calculation, do the following steps:

-1. Refresh the transferrable nodes: The walking distance from each nodes to all other nodes is calculated (up to a max of 20 minutes).
+1. Refresh the transferable nodes: The walking distance from each nodes to all other nodes is calculated (up to a max of 20 minutes).
 This is used to determine possible transfer times and distances during a trip.

 2. Save data to cache for the routing engine: Transition uses [trRouting](https://github.com/chairemobilite/trRouting) as the routing engine. `trRouting` reads its data from a cache that needs to be manually updated when there are changes to the transit data in Transition.

 3. Start the routing engine: By default, when the instance starts, the routing engine is not running.
 It needs to be manually started.

-Usually, the icons will be yellow when there are un-processed data and will turn white once it the action has been executed.
+Usually, the icons will be yellow when there are unprocessed data and will turn white once the action has been executed.
 The following screenshot shows the buttons for each step. *These manual steps are error prone and we are working to make them automatic.*

 ![Lesson 2: refresh calculation data](images/lesson2_refreshCalculationData.png)